AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Excellent Digital Services

-Like Progressive, Allstate holds above-average ratings for both shopping and service experience in J.D.
-Power’s 2024 Digital Insurance Study.6 The company’s digital services and online features offer a seamless, user-friendly experience that can help you manage your auto insurance needs with ease.
+Allstate holds above-average ratings for its shopping experience in J.D.
+Power’s 2025 Digital Insurance Study.7 The company’s digital services and online features offer a seamless, user-friendly experience that can help you manage your auto insurance needs with ease.
 Its mobile app and online portal have an intuitive interface that can get you to your digital ID or claims tracking needs in a matter of seconds.
 Here’s everything you can do through Allstate’s website and mobile app:

 • View your digital ID card